 An open-source library focused on real-time computer vision applications.

-Image recognition, object detection in videos, and facial recognition systems.
+Image recognition, object detection in videos, facial recognition systems, and document scanning.

 Today, most AI development happens in the cloud.
 Major providers, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP), offer powerful AI/ML services that handle the underlying infrastructure.